- Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

 The city's economy is exceptionally diverse, but due to its impressive population – the second highest in the country – the varied nature of business in LA doesn't always equate with job opportunities.

 First and foremost, Los Angeles is often seen as synonymous with the entertainment industry.
 For decades, the allure of Hollywood has nudged both local and foreign migrants to abandon dour nine-to-five jobs in favour of moving to LA to follow their dreams of stardom.
 Needless to say, not everyone achieves their dream of fame in LA – but as a hub of creative industries, the city may offer satisfying and exciting career development opportunities in related fields, perhaps behind the scenes.

 Other major contributors to the city's economy are business services and international trade.
-Additionally, expats with a background in finance will find a large representation of foreign banks and corporations in the metropolis, and an inter-company transfer may in fact be the easiest way to pursue employment in LA.
+Additionally, expats with a background in finance will find a large representation of foreign banks and corporations in the metropolis, and an intra-company transfer may in fact be the easiest way to pursue employment in LA.